 research purposes in 1943.
 It was deeded for that purpose by the

-governor of Washington in 1949.
 Washington State University Vancouver Extension Unit, which

 currently occupies part of the site, is moving from its current